List of Nvidia graphics processing units

 This list contains general information about graphics processing units (GPUs) and video cards from Nvidia, based on official specifications.
 In addition some Nvidia motherboards come with integrated onboard GPUs.
 Limited/special/collectors' editions or AIB versions are not included.
+Please do not edit the tables to match your specific AIB model.

 Field explanations

 The fields in the table listed below describe the following: